- 1 Simply Locking Your Doors Isn’t Enough

 Want to prevent adventurous children from falling out windows?
 This is a great little tidbit for your needs.
 Want to prevent intruders from coming in via the windows?
 Keep looking.

-- NOTE: Use 2 window lock in heavy window/door for adding security; This product does not guarantee total crime prevention.
-Please use this product along with other crime prevention tools
+- Use 2 lock in heavy window/door for adding security; This product does not guarantee total crime prevention; Please use this product along with other crime prevention tools

 Momentum Brands Sliding Window Lock